 Explore Map

 The interactive map is the central element of the application.
-It lets you browse NBS data coverage, define areas of interest, and visualize the status of your downloaded tiles.
+It lets you browse NBS data coverage and visualize the status of your downloaded tiles.

 Data sources